Philippe von Borries

 Philippe von Borries is a German-born entrepreneur.
 He co-founded Refinery29 and served as co-CEO of the company.
-He is currently entrepreneur-in-residence of Red Ventures and president of Lonely Planet.
+He is currently entrepreneur-in-residence of Red Ventures and the former president of Lonely Planet.

-Biography
+Early life and education

 von Borries was born in Cologne, Germany.
 He graduated from Concord Academy in Massachusetts, and received his bachelor's degree in history from Columbia University.
 He attended high school with Grizzly Bear singer Ed Droste.

+Career

 Upon graduating from Columbia, he moved to Washington, D.C., to join the Globalist, an online international affairs magazine that focuses on the economics, politics and culture of globalization.

 In 2005, von Borries co-founded Refinery29 with his high school friend Justin Stefano, his wife Piera Gelardi and Christene Barberich as a localized New York platform for discovering independent boutiques and shops.
 The company later evolved to include digital media and e-commerce features.
 The company raised around $130 million from investors including First Round Capital, Floodgate Fund, Stripes Group, WPP plc, Scripps Networks Interactive, and Hearst Communications.